usnistgov/FIPS201/_Appendix/accreditation.md

 _This appendix is normative._ It provides compliance requirements for PIV validation, certification, and accreditation.

 ## A.1 Accreditation of PIV Card Issuers (PCI) and Derived PIV Credential Issuers (DPCI) {#s-a-1}
+{:latex-toc="A.1 Accreditation of PIV Card Issuers and Derived PIV Credential Issuers"}

 [[HSPD-12]](references.md#ref-HSPD-12) requires that all cards be issued by providers whose reliability has been established by an official accreditation process.
 The accreditation of the PIV Card issuer SHALL be reviewed through a third-party assessment to enhance the trustworthiness of the credential.
 To facilitate consistent independent